 Actually, the process of helping customers starts with the pre-sales phase.
 We believe that a customer can only deploy VoipNow at its true potential when the product is properly understood.
 While in pre-sales stage, this is mostly the job of the Sales unit, many times the technical experts in the Technical Support unit are involved.
 They focus on helping customers with any issue they encounter.
 Customers raise queries mostly on the implementation of specific scenarios or of particular functionality.
 On some occasions, they also report issues that must be isolated, fully identified, and solved.
 That’s why the technical support works a lot with the SQA engineering.

 In the past year, we made some changes in the way we try to help customers.
 We discovered that we get a lot of duplicate questions in the Support Zone.
-Addressing them is not a problem, but the Get Satisfaction public community provides a better collaboration, because ideas can also be shared among customers.
+Addressing them is not a problem, but our public community provides a better collaboration, because ideas can also be shared among customers.
 In the end, this helps their business.

 And We Are Growing